 There are multiple enrollment periods for Medicare, but the most important one to be aware of is your Initial Enrollment Period (IEP), which occurs when you’re first eligible to sign up for Medicare.
 Missing your Initial Enrollment Period can result in costly penalties that can last for as long as you have Medicare.
 The good news is that the period lasts for seven months, so it’s pretty easy to avoid those late enrollment fees.
 Read this guide to understand when your Initial Enrollment Period is, when you may want to delay your Medicare enrollment, and what to do if you miss your IEP.

-• If you miss your IEP and don’t qualify for a Special Enrollment Period, you’ll have to sign up during the General Enrollment Period and will most likely incur late enrollment penalties.
+If you miss your IEP and don’t qualify for a Special Enrollment Period, you’ll have to sign up during the General Enrollment Period and will most likely incur a late enrollment penalty.

 The Medicare Initial Enrollment Period is a 7-month period in which most people sign up for Medicare.
 While there are other options to sign up if you miss your IEP, it is generally the best time to sign up.
 Your IEP is unique to you.
 It begins 3 months before you turn 65, includes your birth month, and lasts for 3 months after.
-During this window, you can sign up for Original Medicare (Parts A and B).
-If you don’t enroll during your IEP, you could face late enrollment penalties.
+During this window, you can sign up for Original Medicare, which is made up of Part A (hospital insurance) and Part B (medical insurance).
+If you don’t enroll during your IEP, you could face a late enrollment penalty on top of your monthly premium.

 Generally speaking, if you’re eligible for Medicare due to age, are no longer receiving employer coverage, and not yet drawing from Social Security, the Medicare Initial Enrollment Period is for you.
 If you’re drawing from Social Security, you’ll be automatically enrolled in Original Medicare when you turn 65.
 If you’re still working, you may be eligible for the Part B Special Enrollment Period and should compare your employer health insurance with Medicare to choose the best option for your health and financial situation.